 One wedding idea that is common is the use of wedding candles during a wedding ceremony.
 Many brides and grooms who get married in beach weddings often want to light a unity candle during the wedding ceremony.
+I discourage that.
 A unity candle is a wedding tradition that is usually done indoors and there’s a reason for that.

-In my opinion, if you want to include a ceremony addition during a beach wedding there is an easier wedding tradition: a sand ceremony.
+In my opinion, if you want to include a ceremony addition during a beach wedding there is an easier wedding tradition that makes more sense: a sand ceremony.
 I have done many wedding sand ceremonies and the mix of the wind and the sand is very dramatic.
 Also, what is wonderful, if you choose a beautiful container and your favorite colors of sand, you can have a nice wedding vessel as a great memory of your wedding.
 There are several different ways to do a sand wedding ceremony and when you book me as your marriage officiant I can make some great suggestions.

 Some of My Thoughts

 - The Difference Between Officiants, Counselors, Wedding Planners and Coordinators

 - Sunset Weddings on the Beach in Southern California

 - Poetry, Sort of, at an LA Wedding

 - Fun at a Wedding Money Dance